5argon/resource-script/README.md

 String keys used to access the resource are hierarchical, similar to JSON.
 Unlike JSON, you don't need double quotes on the keys.
 Some other format like CSV may use `.` or `/` as a hierarchy to index into the data, but it is just an illusion as `a.x` and `a.y` are 2 different keys with no relationship.

-XML-style resource file can also design a hierarchy, but personally I would love to author with TypeScript-like syntax more.
+XML-style resource file can also design a hierarchy, but personally I would love to author with TypeScript-like syntax more as the key does not need to be repeated for closing tag.

 ```xml
 <Home>